Senior Guest Auditors

 Search for courses utilizing the official, up-to-date Course Search & Enroll tool:

-• Admitted senior guest auditors can follow these Course Search Instructions (PDF) or view the Course Search Tutorial on this page.
+- Admitted senior guest auditors can follow these Course Search Instructions.

 4. Request permission to enroll in class(es)

-Remember, once you receive permission to enroll you need to enroll in the class via the Class Search and Enroll tool.
+Remember, once you receive permission to enroll you need to enroll in the class via the Class Search & Enroll tool.
 Senior guest auditors can enroll starting the first day of class.
-Follow the instructions in the next step, Enroll in classes.
+To enroll, follow the instructions in the Enroll in classes step.

 If it is less than a week before the start of the term and you haven’t had a response about your request, please see our related FAQ under the enrollment section of our FAQ page.